mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

   - Person1:
     - "Well, I'll see you at dinner!"
 - Botched Substitution:
-  - (Chinese) Person1:
+  - (Mandarin) Person1:
     - "What have you been up to?"
-  - (Chinese) Person2:
+  - (Mandarin) Person2:
     - "Now much, just been enjoying my time in the sun!"
   - (English) Person1:
     - "Are you and Susie coming to dinner tonight?"
-  - (Chinese) Person2:
+  - (Mandarin) Person2:
     - "oh tons of sunscreen."
-  - (Chinese) Person1:
+  - (Mandarin) Person1:
     - "Well, I'll see you later at dinner!"

 ## Double Speak
-This is a problem where a person will say a (usually short) phrase in English and then the switching software will switch to saying it again in Chinese.
-This is because up to the point that the small Chinese vocal chunk was said none of the Chinese was comprehended, so the software showed everything in English.
-But this also included the English version of small Chinese vocal chunk, so you get a disconcerting experience of the character saying the same thing twice like they're glitching.
-The simple fix to this is to "link" every subtitle from the English version to its corresponding one in the Chinese version.
+This is a problem where a person will say a (usually short) phrase in English and then the switching software will switch to saying it again in Mandarin.
+This is because up to the point that the small Mandarin vocal chunk was said none of the Mandarin was comprehended, so the software showed everything in English.
+But this also included the English version of small Mandarin vocal chunk, so you get a disconcerting experience of the character saying the same thing twice like they're glitching.
+The simple fix to this is to "link" every subtitle from the English version to its corresponding one in the Mandarin version.
 This can be done by first linking the ones with the most overlap, and then the next most overlap and so on until they are all linked.
 When there is no overlap it is linked to the nearest one.
 This is done in terms of "ones with the most overlap first" and then "ones which are closest first", and so on until they are all linked.
 Some may end up not being linked, I'll have to think about that possibility..

 ## A GUI Which is Not a CLI
 I'm hesitant to do this any time soon, as I see it as a distraction from the important problems which actually need to be solved, and something which can be easily done once the core technologies are developed.
 In the meantime it would simply be just another thing which I would have to worry about when writing my code, which is obviously a waste of time.

 # Fair Use: ['Castle in The Sky'](https://en.wikipedia.org/wiki/Castle_in_the_Sky)
 I believe I am using clips from this movie under 'fair use' as it is described in Australian law, as I understand it to be that the development of this software fits under 'research'.
-This article is also arguably a kind of 'review', as it describes how the particulars of the movie (e.g. how Muska and the General talk to each other) have affected the development of this software and the usability of this movie for learning Chinese using this software.
+This article is also arguably a kind of 'review', as it describes how the particulars of the movie (e.g. how Muska and the General talk to each other) have affected the development of this software and the usability of this movie for learning Mandarin using this software.
 For more information, see the Australian Copyright Act 1968.